trvrb/antigen/README.md

 	javac *.java

-Then to run the main simulation portion, run:
+Then to run the simulation:

 	java -Xmx1G Antigen